James-W-Steele/Headline-Hoarder/ReadMe.txt

 .

 Given that all of these characters are relatively rare, they  only impede few things.
-In order to correctly identify hits when they occurr, all capital letters in the site data are automatically lowercased, so if you enter in a hit with capital letters in it, the hit will simply never be found
+In order to correctly identify hits when they occur, all capital letters in the site data are automatically lowercased, so if you enter in a hit with capital letters in it, the hit will simply never be found

 Here is an example of how to add the ticker BRK-B: